stripe/connect-js/README.md

 The embedded onboarding component is generally available now.
 Please refer to our [documentation](https://stripe.com/docs/connect/supported-embedded-components#account-onboarding) for more information.

-Note: Majority of Connect embedded components are currently still in beta.
-Please [contact us](https://stripe.com/docs/connect/get-started-connect-embedded-components#access) to request beta access.
+Note: Some Connect embedded components are currently still in preview.
+These can be [viewed on our doc site](https://docs.stripe.com/connect/supported-embedded-components), where you can also request preview access.

 ## Installation